PovertyAction/IPA-Stata-Trainings/README.md

 Next, set up `fastcd` to work on your computer as follows:

 ```
+* Change the working directory to the location of Stata_Training on
+* your computer.
+cd ...
+c cur stata_training

 * Change the working directory to the location of Stata_Training/Stata 202 on
 * your computer.
 cd ...
 c cur train202
 ```

-After this, the command `c train202` will change the working directory to `Stata_Training/Stata 202`.
+After this, the command `c stata_training` will change the working directory to `Stata_Training`; `c train202` will change it to `Stata_Training/Stata 202`.

 `fastcd` is the name of the SSC package, not the command itself; the command is named `c`.
 To change the working directory, type `c` in Stata, not `fastcd`.
 To view the help file, type `help fastcd`, not `help c`.